DW Collectors Series Vs Design Series Head To Head

 Short On Time?Tell me which is best now →

 DW Collectors Series Vs Design Series Detailed Comparison

 In this comparison review, I’m going to be comparing the DW Collectors Series Vs Design Series side-by-side to find out which is best.
 I’m going to be looking at the build quality, design, sound, and cost to help determine which is the winner!

 DW is renowned for producing some of the finest quality drums ever.
 They really are highly regarded as the pinnacle of drum manufacturing!
 So it came to some surprise when DW announced they would be producing a new, more affordable line of drums known as the Design series.

-People were understandably sceptical.
+People were understandably skeptical.
 How can DW craft offer beautiful sounding drums at a fraction of the price?
-Not only that, but with premium North American HVLT Maple shells?
+And with premium North American HVLT Maple shells?

-Well in this article, I’m going to be comparing the legendary DW Collectors series Vs Design series to understand the differences, and see which offers the best value for money.
+Well in this article, I’m going to be comparing the legendary DW Collectors series Vs Design series to understand the differences and see which offers the best value for the money.

 Sizes, Customization & Finishes

 Jumping straight into the review, let’s take a look at the finishes on offer for both DW series, and see how they compare.

 The DW Design Series has a very limited range of finishes and drum set configurations.
 But this is completely understandable and ought to be expected.
 To be able to produce drum sets and reduce the price tag significantly requires streamlining manufacturing processes.